 The Third Class Carriage is an oil painting produced between 1862 and 1864 by French painter Honore Daumier.

-A second version of this painting can be viewed at National Gallery of Canada with the same title name as The Third Class Carriage.
-The sequence of this paintings composition was still unresolved.
+The second version of this painting can be viewed at the National Gallery of Canada with the same title name as The Third Class Carriage.
+The sequence of the composition of this painting was still unresolved.
 The dimensions of this painting The Third Class Carriage were 65.4 cm × 90.2 cm or 25.7 in × 35.5 in.

 The work can be viewed at Metropolitan Museum of Art